bxparks/AceRoutine/USER_GUIDE.md

 * `Coroutine::isDone()`: same as `isEnding() || isTerminated()`.
 This method
   is preferred because it works when the `Coroutine` is executed manually or through the `CoroutineScheduler`.

+Prior to v1.2, there was a small operational difference between `kStatusEnding` and `kStatusTerminated`.
+A terminated coroutine was removed from the internal linked list of "active" coroutines that was managed by the `CoroutineScheduler`.
+However, there was a serious flaw with this design ([Issue
+#19](https://github.com/bxparks/AceRoutine/issues/19)) so with v1.2, there is
+now no practical difference between these 2 states.
+It is possible that a future design change (something I am noodling over in my mind) may reintroduce a difference.
+Regardless, I recommended that the `isDone()` method should be used to detect a coroutine that has "finished".

 To call these functions on a specific coroutine, use the `Coroutine` instance variable that was created using the `COROUTINE()` macro: